bsplku/3dcnn4fmri/Matlab_code/Readme.md

 * It’s possible to load the network file, and then continue the training process by calling the ‘Train’ function.

 Testing process:
-* 'utilCode/checkNetwork.m' is used to test the network and presented Confusion matrix.
+* 'utilCode/checkNetwork.m' is used to test the network and present Confusion matrix.

 ### Visualization of a trained 3D-CNN:
 * Class activation maps (CAM) [3]: Run the file 'CAM_sensorimotor.m'